Hooray, we’re going to Duranceaux Park!

 Interpret/explain your “coat of arms.”
-Coats of Arms: As part of your introduction to us and your colleagues, you should create a “coat of arms” that is representative of your background and interests.
-Here’s the template for that, to be followed flexibly for fun.
+Coats of Arms: As part of your introduction to us and your colleagues, you created a “coat of arms” in class that is representative of your background and interests.
+Here’s the template for that, in case you missed it or don’t remember.

 Add a few fun biographical tidbits (or many, if you are so inclined) to this page.
 Suggestions: your academic and personal interests and career goals, your favorite plant, aspects of the natural world that most interest you, a definition of “Botany,” what you hope to learn from this class, etc. Have fun with this!

 Clone your HOME page when you make new pages.

 Note: For all the succeeding web assignments, you will make separate pages (PAGES, not POSTS!) by going to “all pages” on the dashboard (two little pages icon) and creating a “clone” of your home page.
 Because the home page is formatted in the preferred manner (one column, no sidebars, no comments), please do not create new pages from scratch.
 Instead, clone your homepage, rename it, and replace what’s there with your new content.

 Again, for all the succeeding web assignments, make separate pages (PAGES, not POSTS!) by going to “all pages” on the dashboard (two little pages icon) or, alternatively, selecting “Copy to a new draft” on the menu bar at the top.